lnikol00/Airport-App-Database/README.md

 ## MSSQL
 This repository that contains scripts to create tables and stored procedures for the database used in Airport-App repository to do basic CRUD operation to and from a normalized database called PlaneDB.
+Best tool to use is SQL Server Managment Studio

 Aditional MSSQL Tutorial: